bianjieai/icndev/docs/gon/challengescope.md

 <br/>
 <br/>

-The GoN Incentivized Testing phase is currently underway.
+The evidence submission for the GoN Incentivized Testing phase is now closed.
+Thanks for your participation and contributions!

 <br/>

-Before you start, make sure to check out the rules and requirements on this page.
+Welcome to visit the [scoreboard page](https://interchainnfts.dev/gon/scorecard.html) to see where all participants are (Note that this page is still being updated, and may not reflect the final result).

 <br/>
 <br/>